 After arriving in Egypt, let's not be surprised, if we can't get some errands done on Friday, because most offices on that day, banks and offices are closed.
 It is different with shops, but mostly they are open that day, although sometimes only for an hour 14.
 Some are being closed, just like with us, on Sunday, and there is no point in going to the bazaar on this day, for they are empty on the last day of the week.
 Standard working hours are hours 9-19 in winter and 9-13 i 17-20 in the summer, although grocery stores may stay open until late at night, and tourist attractions and museums usually close already 16-17 hours.

 In addition, completely different opening hours are valid during Ramadan, and some places close for a few hours on Friday for prayer.
-So you have to remember, that different places are open at all different times, e.g.. the post office in Cairo only works from 18 into 20 and banks (except for e.g.. at the airport) only a few hours around noon, and it is worth getting detailed information about the place to which we are going first, lest we reach him in vain and find the door closed.
+So you have to remember, that different places are open at all different times, for example. the post office in Cairo only works from 18 do 20 and banks (except for e.g.. at the airport) only a few hours around noon, and it is worth getting detailed information about the place to which we are going first, lest we reach him in vain and find the door closed.

 post office